emranxec/KeepLearning/README.md

 >The @RequestParam annotation is used with @RequestMapping to bind a web request parameter to the parameter of the handler method.

+- @EnableWebMvc
+> The @EnableWebMvc annotation provides the Spring Web MVC configuration such as setting up the dispatcher servlet, enabling the @Controller and the @RequestMapping annotations and setting up other defaults.

 ----
 ### Q. What are the general considerations or best practices for defining your Hibernate persistent classes?